 Dudley Council provides a green waste service for the collection of garden waste from each household.

 Existing green wheelie bins are for garden waste only.
-If you don't already have a green bin or you would like an additional one you can order one from Dudley Council Plus.
-Please note, an additional bin is a chargeable service.
+If you don't already have a green bin you can purchase one from Dudley Council Plus.
+If you have large amounts of garden waste, you can also purchase an additional bin.
+Please note, an additional bin is a chargeable service and further details can be found in the 'Replacement or additional green bin' section below.

 We have added to our already popular green waste collection service, by offering additional chargeable green bins to those residents who have a need to dispose of more green waste.